Assessments & Reporting

 Watersheds and Nonpoint Source Water Pollution

-One of the biggest challenges Indiana’s rivers, streams, lakes, and wetlands face does not come from the end of pipe.
+One of the biggest challenges Indiana’s rivers, streams, lakes, and wetlands face does not come from the end of a pipe.
 It is pollution that can come from our construction sites, our parking lots, our farms, our roads, and even our own backyards.
 It is called nonpoint source pollution and it’s a big deal.
 The Indiana Department of Environmental Management (IDEM) has created this website to help Hoosiers understand this complex issue, find out what programs are working to clean up our waters, and what each person can do to help.
 The goal of IDEM is to make measurable improvements in water quality by addressing nonpoint source pollution through education, planning, and implementation.
 Every Hoosier can play a role in reducing pollution and protecting Indiana’s watersheds.
 We cannot do it alone, but together, we can make a difference!

 To guide you along the way, IDEM has gathered a collection of resources to help get you educated, connected and up to date on virtually every nonpoint source topic.
 From water quality data to grant funds, from volunteer resources to water quality studies, this site has the information you need.